 The plan area is in southwest Denver, home to several regional assets such as Marston Lake, Fort Logan National Cemetery and the Denver Sports Center.
 The area is also home to additional natural features, including the South Platte River, Harvey Park, and Bear Valley Park.
-The location of the plan area is unique in that its eastern and southern boundaries are adjacent to jurisdictions outside the City of Denver.
-The City of Sheridan is located south, and the City of Englewood is located southeast of the plan area.
+The city of Sheridan is located south and the city of Englewood is located southeast of the plan area.
 Both jurisdictions are within Arapahoe County, allowing for the opportunity to collaborate on multi-jurisdictional planning efforts.

 There are roughly 55,000 residents in 22,500 housing units in southwest Denver.
 The area's development has been influenced over the years by several different factors.
-Between 1943 and 1973 the City and County of Denver annexed thousands of acres within Arapahoe and Jefferson counties which helped contribute to the creation of what is now southwest Denver.
-Annexation is thus integral to understanding the history of this area.
+Between 1943 and 1973 the City and County of Denver annexed thousands of acres within Arapahoe and Jefferson counties, which helped contribute to the creation of what is now southwest Denver.
+Annexation is thus integral to understanding the history of this area as the lines between jurisdictions are blurred, further complicating the sense of place and the relationship of its citizens to the City and County of Denver.
 Furthermore, investment and construction of major thoroughfares including Federal Boulevard and Highway 285 (Hampden Avenue) also contributed to the growth of this area by providing a high degree of regional accessibility.